Floorp-Projects/Floorp/gfx/wr/swgl/README.md

 ```
 // Premultiplied alpha over blend, but with source color set to source alpha modulated with a constant color.
 void swgl_blendDropShadow(vec4 color);
+// Premultiplied alpha over blend, but treats the source as a subpixel mask modulated with a constant color.
+void swgl_blendSubpixelText(vec4 color);
 ```

 SWGL allows overriding the blend mode per-primitive by calling `swgl_blend`